One of a kind. Do not overuse or describe something as “very unique” or “rather unique.”

 Refers to Uniform Resource Locator; a URL is an address on the Internet.
 No periods.

 See “sports teams.”

 The official name of the award presented annually to recognize an alumnus/a is The Jeff Little '71 Volunteer of the Year Award.

 Hamilton event held each spring.
 Capitalize.

 Apply state abbreviation rules (not postal abbreviations) in prose, except in the rare instance where a complete address is published with a zip code.
-An exception is in the Class Notes section of the Hamilton Alumni Review where a casual style is acceptable to describe gatherings: Suzy, Tami and Wendy enjoyed a mini-reunion in DC.
+An exception is in the Hamilton magazine where a casual style is acceptable to describe gatherings: Suzy, Tami, and Wendy enjoyed a mini-reunion in DC.
 See “state abbreviations.”